-Maintain the current level of transportation services: From 2016-2018, overall ridership decreased 15%.
+Maintain the current level of transportation services: From 2016-2018, overall ridership decreased by 15%.
 MTA was able to maintain the current level of service during internal restructuring and has not raised fares since 2014.

-Expand Demand Response: Demand response services are more efficient than fixed route services, although they generally come at a higher price.
-There was a noticeable need from both workshop attendees, and those that filled out surveys, for expanded demand response service.
-This need is especially acute in the South Mendocino Coast region of the county.
+Expand Demand Response: Demand response services are more efficient than fixed-route services, although they generally come at a higher price.
+There was a noticeable need from both workshop attendees and those that filled out surveys, for expanded demand response service in the last Coordinated Plan.
+This need was especially acute in the South Mendocino Coast region of the county.

 From 2016-2018, Dial-a-Ride ridership decreased by 27% while senior center contract services ridership has increased by 16%.
 Ukiah area Dial-a-Ride has transitioned from serving the general public to paratransit passengers only.

-Establish a non-emergency medical transportation service and increase paratransit services: NEMT is provided under the Partnership Health Plan of California.
-Exploring partnerships with hospitals to provide transportation is an area of interest.
+Establish a non-emergency medical transportation service and increase paratransit services: Exploring partnerships with hospitals to provide transportation continues to be an area of interest.